 But when I make it by hand I feel more of a sense of achievement (but it does make more mess).

 The naan shown in the picture above was cooked in my normal oven.
 This is why they look uniformly cooked.

 You can also cook these on a hot surface like a cast-iron skillet or under the grill.
 The result is slightly different as it gives a slightly better singed effect as you can see below.

-One day I will have a clay oven to make the perfect naan for my perfect favourite curry……..
+One day I hope to have a clay oven to make the perfect naan for my perfect favourite chicken curry……..

 How to make naan bread by hand